Sumit00003/SIEM-Internship/siem-internship-phase-1/reports/REPORT-2-After_Hours_Logon.md

 1) What Should an Analyst do ?

 -> Validate the Event - Check event Logs, verify timestamp.
--> Correlate with other logs - Such as Previous Failed Login attempts, Process Creation, Privilege Escalation.
+-> Correlate with other logs - Such as Previous Failed Login attempts, Process Creation.
 -> If Unauthorized  - For Temporary Period of time disable user account.
 -> Report & Document.